 AEHF satellites are designed based on the A2100 satellite bus and are powered by hall current thruster electric propulsion.
 The thrusters control orbital eccentricity of the satellite during its repositioning.
 The satellite has a mass of 6,168kg at launch.

 The terminal segment is a network of both fixed and ground mobile, airborne, ship and submarine and other terminals of all the international partners.
-Only the air force terminal and space and ground segments will be acquired by SATCOM.
+Only the air force terminal and space and ground segments are acquired by SATCOM.
 These three segments enable communications and transfer of data at specified rates ranging from 75bps to about 8Mbps.

-Payloads of the Advanced Extremely High-Frequency satellites
+Payloads of the AEHF satellites

 The AEHF communication satellite’s anti-jam payload includes onboard signal processing, radio frequency equipment, crossbanded EHF / SHF communication antennas, routing and control software and hardware integral to the A2100 space vehicle.